-VOTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 p.m.
+VOTE BY INTERNET - warw proxyvote.com or son the QR Barcode above Use the internet to transmit your voting instructions and for electroric delivery of information up until 11:59 p.m.
 ET on May 24, 2023.
-Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Have your proxy card in hand when you access the website and follow the instructions to obtain your records and to create an electroric voting instruction form.

-VOTE BY PERSON If you attend Avid Technology, Inc.'s 2023 Annual Meeting of Stockholders, you may vote in person.
-You will need to request a ballot at the Annual Meeting, If you are a beneficial owner, in order to vote in person at the Annual Meeting, you must obtain a legal proxy from the stockholder of record that authorizes you to do so.

-Figure provides the stock hole of needed that adultities you to do so.
-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Avid Technology, Inc., do Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
-Please allow sufficient time for mailing as only proxy cards received by us prior to the Annual Meeting will be deemed counted and valid.
+create an electronic voting instruction form.
+VOTE BY PERSON If you stand Avid Technology, Inc.'s 2023 Annual Meeting of Stockholders, you may vote in person.
+You will need to request a ballot at the Annual Meeting, if you are a beneficial owner, in order to vote in person at the Annual Meeting, you must obtain a legal proxy from the stockholder of record that authonzes you to do so.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Avid Technology, Inc., do Broadridga, 51 Mercades Way, Edgewood, NY 11717, Please allow sufficient time for maining as only proxy cards received by us prior to the Annual Meeting will be dearmed counted and valid.
+ELECTRONIC DELIVERY DE FUTIBE PROXY MATERIALS by us prior to the Annual Makeng will be bearing counted and value.
+ELECTRONCE DELIVERY OF FUTURE PROXY MATERIALS If you would like to neduce the costs incurred by Avid Technology, Inc. in mailing proxy materials, you can consert to receiving all future proxy statements, proxy cords and annual reports electronically via e-mail or the Internet.

-V08442-P85415

-By us how the resulting investing with the identication of a main and an and reports electronically via e-mail or the Internet.
 To sign up for electronic delivery, please follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in the future.